|

 injury and was reported in satisfactory condition last night.

-and most seemed to want to get as close to the stage as possible.
+the disturbance, and most seemed to want to get as close to the

 The Indigos sing to